Xinhuan-Imperial/Lattice-Boltzmann-Method-GPU/bifurcation/README.md

 1. MyCrustOpen --surface reconstruction from scattered surface point cloud.
 2. smoothpatch --surface smoothing using diffusion flow algorithm.
 You must have C++ compiler installed to use this tool.

+Then the geometry is preprocessed to geo.txt.
+Inlet/Outlet velocity are in bc.txt.